fergmolina/BocaGPT/README.md

 * SECOND_TEAM_ROSTER = Transfermarkt link to the first team detailed info
 * MATCHES = FBREF link to the team information
 * TEAM_NAME = Name of the team that the bot will manage
+* TEAM_COLORS = Colors of the team
 * BOT_NAME = Name of the bot

 After that, and also filling all the API Keys from OpenAI and Twitter, you can deploy the script and enjoy your own bot.
 Enjoy!